bgarcial/elastic-cloud-aks/README.md

-# Elastic cloud deployment on AKS - A HA approach.
+# Elastic cloud deployment on AKS - A HA approach

 This README descrption will be driven by the objectives needed to pursue in the solution, giving to the reader along the way an explanation of the solution while highlighting important details to operate it and modify it.

-## 1. Deploying a  highly available Elasticsearch (ES) cluster.
+## 1. Deploying a  highly available Elasticsearch (ES) cluster

 The following technologies were used:

 - Terraform to provision and manage infrastructure as code.
 - AKS Cluster (Azure Kubernetes Service) as a container orchestration service to deploy the elastic search cluster
 - Elastic Cloud on Kubernetes operator to Elasticsearch management.

 ### 1.1.
 Using [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) solution

 Since one of the requirements is use Docker/Kubernetes, I decided to use Elastic cloud on Kubernetes solution, which one comes with the CRDs needed and the elastic operator and the elastic cluster itself.

 The use of an operator will help us to have the little manual tasks as much we can, since it is in charge of deploy in the correct order resources like service accounts (so it will take care about roles) roles and clusterroles, besides services that work alongside elasticsearch service (like webhooks), configmaps secrets and so on.